 The WSU Mount Ogden Hike Tradition

-Guided Hike: Leaves Earl's Lodge at Snowbasin at 8:30 a.m.
+Guided Hike: Leaves the moose plaza at Snowbasin at 8:30 a.m.

 Event Ends: Approximately 3 p.m.
 (Each hiker will travel at their own pace, and end times may vary.
-Please note the snowbasin gondola will not be running this year so please plan accordingly.)
+The Snowbasin gondola is scheduled to be running this year, and this should make the descent quicker!)

-Age: All children must be acompanied by an adult, families are welcome.
+Age: All children must be accompanied by an adult, families are welcome.

 Choose a trail based on your skill level: